zphixon/piccolo/README.md

    to uphold the safety invariants of `SlotMap` and potentially guarantee implementors of `Object` would also do so.

-Closures.
+### Closures

 Fun stuff that we probably want to have, but they present a few interesting implementation challenges.
 A closure needs to:

 1. Understand that local variables it refers to actually exist.
 The compiler